OpenMCPTools/mcp_transport_java/org.openmcptools.transport/Readme.md

 ## Overview

 Model Context Protocol (MCP) is an open standard for connecting AI models to external tools and data.
 This project provides the core Java interfaces and utilities required to implement MCP Clients and Servers.
-It is designed to be highly flexible, supporting various asynchronous frameworks (Project Reactor, CompletableFuture, Mutiny) and transport mechanisms (Stdio, SSE, WebSockets).
+It is designed to be highly flexible, supporting various asynchronous frameworks (Project Reactor, CompletableFuture, Project Mutiny) and transport mechanisms (Stdio, SSE, WebSockets).

 ## Package Structure